taylanot/lcpp/README.md

 - Feature Curves generation is on the roadmap of this project.
 - New learning algorithms are always welcome.
-- New sampling strategies can be useful for researchers.
+- New sampling strategies can be useful.

 ## Dependencies